ImageMagick/Usage-Markdown/misc/index.md

 The "`-interpolate`" setting is used when looking up a color in a source image, but that 'lookup point' falls between the pixels of the source image.
 This is done in various image operations, such as the "`-fx`" ([DIY Special Effects Operator](../transform/#fx)), and "`-distort`" ([Generalized Image Distortion Operator](../distorts/#distort)), as well as other related operators like the [Circular Distortions](../warping/#circular).

-Basically 'interpolation' tells IM how to interpret a [Direct Color Lookup](../distorts/#lookup) from an image, when the point does not exactly match a actual pixel in an image, but falls in the space between pixels.
+Basically 'interpolation' tells IM how to interpret a [Direct Color Lookup](../distorts/#lookup) from an image, when the point does not exactly match an actual pixel in an image, but falls in the space between pixels.

 For example, if you look up the color at pixel location `3,4` you should get the exact pixel color.
 But what should IM return if you looked up the color of an image at the point `3.23,4.75`?